jarviscanada/jarvis_data_eng_JjFalcon/python_data_wrangling/README.md

 # Introduction
+LGS, London Gift Shop is a UK-based online store that sells gift-ware whose revenue has plateaued for the past 10 years.

 They are looking to increase revenue through data-driven marketing strategies by utilizing the latest technology to gain a better view into their customers’ motivations, preferences, and behaviors.